adermisek/my_python_works/README.md

 # my_python_works
-A collection of my Python scripts and projects, including data analysis, GUI applications, and other tools.
+A Python-based tool for processing and analyzing Excel data using Pandas, with features like data filtering, salary calculations, and GUI integration.